raphbibus/handbook/05-units-teams-communities.md

 Service teams usually have their competency in one unit.
 Examples are our platform team, operations, data or people & culture.
 They support our product teams in working end-to-end.

 **Important note:** When service teams grow, we'll add their roles to product teams where it makes sense.
 This enables more autonomous work within the product teams.

+### Switching teams

+Should a team member not feel comfortable (like really uncomfortable) with their team, there's an option to switch teams.
+The highest priority here is to look for direct communication.
+There are some requirements for finding/forming a new team:

+1. Functioning teams must endure
+2. Teams must be able to develop features for their focus topic
+3. Teams shall span multiple locations
+4. A new team constellation shall improve our product development

 ## Communities